 - Stacked, two-storey forms. - Subtle projections on wall faces to seek defined transitions of materials. - Steep-pitched gable rooflines (Min.
-8/12) with varied eave overhangs flush on the sides and exaggerated towards the front is best suited for this style. - Monochromatic buttress wall buildouts to exaggerate the simplistic forms. - Recessed and covered entries, full front porches, flat roof accents
+8/12) with varied eave overhangs flush on the sides and exaggerated towards the front is best suited for this style. - Monochromatic buttress wall buildouts to exaggerate the simplistic forms.
+Removal of overhangs to simplify overall form is also acceptable and encouraged. - Recessed and covered entries, full front porches, flat roof accents.